Overview of the Chinese Language Program

-The Chinese Program started in 1989 and has grown vigorously since.
-Students can take seven semesters of Chinese as well as an optional course in business Chinese.
-The instructors, all trained in teaching Chinese as a second language, work closely with the students in and out of the classroom.
+The Chinese Program at Wake Forest University began in 1989 and has grown vigorously ever since.
+Students can take seven semesters of Chinese as well as an optional course in Business Chinese.
+Our dedicated instructors, who are all trained in Teaching Chinese as a Second Language, work closely with the students in and out of the classroom.
 Chinese majors spend a semester abroad immersing themselves in the target language and culture.
 Every semester the Chinese Program sponsors various extracurricular activities to enhance formal learning.
+Past graduates work in a variety fields such as marketing and advertising, finances, secondary education and law.

 Learning Goals for the Chinese Major